Llangollen

-Llangollen (/cy/) is a town and community, situated on the River Dee, in Denbighshire, Wales.
+Llangollen (/cy/) is a town and community, on the River Dee, in Denbighshire, Wales.
 Its riverside location forms the edge of the Berwyn range, and the Dee Valley section of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty, with the easternmost point of the Dee Valley Way being within the town.
 At the 2021 census the community had a population of 3,603.